sudheerapte/popcornserver/doc/index.rst

 concurrent-parent state can themselves be of any of these three types.
 This is how one defines the state of the application as a hierarchical state machine.

-* Such hierarchical state machines were first defined by David Harel in 1986.
-He called them "Statecharts", and they were incorporated into the Unified Modeling Language (UML) 2.0 in a simplified form.
-The big difference is that in the Popcorn UX Model, we do not worry about the **transitions** between states; we just represent the hierarchy as a tree of nodes.

 This tree of nodes in a Popcorn UX Model follows certain rules.